-As a word of advice, it is best to sight mostly off the bridge and try to swim as near to the bridge as possible (rather than increasing the
+As a word of advice, it is best to sight mostly off the bridge and try to swim as near to the bridge as possible (swimming right along the

-If the currents are tough on game day, take heart in the fact that if you are able to battle and stay on course for the first 3.33 miles,
+If the currents are tough on game day, take heart in the fact that if you are able to battle and stay on course for the first 3.4 miles, the

 Discretionary Extractions: A swimmer will be extracted anytime (if at the discretion of event authorities) a swimmer’s pace slows or their condition deteriorates to a degree which puts them or others in danger.

 13. Extraction, Transfer & Return to Shore: Swimmers may be pulled from the water into

 a support boat or dinghy, on to a personal watercraft or may self-board the ferry.
 The